SecOpsNews/news/index.md

 - [RegisterSec] Submarine cable security is all at sea, and UK govt 'too timid' to act, says report - 1 day ago
 - [TroyHunt] Welcoming CERN to Have I Been Pwned - 1 day ago
 - [RegisterSec] When AI is trained for treachery, it becomes the perfect agent - 1 day ago
-- [RegisterSoftware] Intern had no idea what not to do, so nearly mangled a mainframe - 1 day ago
+- [RegisterSoftware] Intern had no idea what not to do, so nearly mangled a mainframe - 2 days ago
-- [CloudFlare] Cloudflare Pages, Workers and Custom Hostname API issues - 1 day ago
-- [RegisterSec] Trump demands Microsoft fire its head of global affairs - 1 day ago
-- [CloudFlare] Increased cache latency in São Paulo - 1 day ago
-- [CloudFlare] Elevated number of 500 errors in Atlanta for Load Balancing - 1 day ago
-- [RegisterSec] Dutch teen duo arrested over alleged 'Wi-Fi sniffing' for Russia - 1 day ago
-- [RegisterSec] Datacenter fire takes 647 South Korean government services offline - 1 day ago
-- [BleepingComputer] Akira ransomware breaching MFA-protected SonicWall VPN accounts - 1 day ago
-- [SecurityWeek] British Department Store Harrods Warns Customers That Some Personal Details Taken in Data Breach - 1 day ago
-- [BleepingComputer] EU probes SAP over anti-competitive ERP support practices - 1 day ago
-- [CloudFlare] Cloudflare Service Issues - 1 day ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 5 months ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 5 months ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 5 months ago